jadecobra/python_tdd_exercises/source/Setup a Test Driven Development Environment.rst

 ^^^^^^^^^^^^^^

-Open a terminal in your Interactive Development Environment (IDE) and type the following commands to setup the directory structure.
+To setup the file structure for the project, Open a terminal in your Interactive Development Environment (IDE) and type the following commands to setup the directory structure.

 Note that ``{PROJECT_NAME}`` is a placeholder for the name of the project.
 For example if you are building a project called ``the_greatest_application`` replace ``{PROJECT_NAME}`` with ``the_greatest_application``